 Three to six months after surgery, your dentist will replace the provisional prosthesis with the final prosthesis.

 The success of your dental implant treatment is directly connected with your compliance in taking good care of your prosthesis.
+As Dr Deeb states: “A successful implant experience involves patients not only having an understanding of the procedure involved but also being aware of the importance of their role in such factors as postoperative care and maintenance of proper oral hygiene.”
 This can be summarized by:

 - Following what is explained in the home-care program established by your dentist